semantyk/knowledge/data/MEX/README.md

 \ ––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––
 \ # `README.md`
 \ @organization: Semantyk
-\ @project: Mexico Knowledge Graph
+\ @project: The Knowledge Graph of Mexico
 \
 \ @file: This is the main README file for the Mexico Knowledge Graph project.
 \